 Southwest Makes Updates to its Customers of Size Policy

-Southwest Airlines is currently undergoing a radical transformation plan.
-As part of that transformation, the carrier will begin operating flights with assigned seats as of January 27, 2026.
+Southwest Airlines is currently undergoing a radical transformation plan and, as part of that transformation, the carrier will begin operating flights with assigned seats as of January 27, 2026.
 Because of that change, Southwest has made a change to its Customers of Size Policy for flights on or after that date.

 Southwest Airlines Boeing 737 at Denver International Airport